High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Explicit formulations of LAP solutions

 \end{theorem}

-Note that when $S(k)\neq\emptyset$, $v(\alpha,\cdot)$ does not exit when $\alpha\in S(k)$ thus the inverse transform \eqref{eq:inverse} is not well defined.
+Note that when $S(k)\neq\emptyset$, $v(\alpha,\cdot)$ does not {exist} when $\alpha\in S(k)$ thus the inverse transform \eqref{eq:inverse} is not well defined.
 The formulation \eqref{eq:inverse} no longer works thus we need some modifications to give exact formulations for LAP solutions.